Fowlers Bay, South Australia

 Situated on the Nullarbor Plain, Fowlers Bay was once an active port and a gateway to the western reaches of the continent, but fell into decline in the 1960s and 1970s.
 However a revitalised tourist industry started bringing more tourists to the town from the 1980s onwards.
 The southern right whales that frequent the Great Australian Bight were a target of whalers in the past, but now bring sightseers.
 Large sand dunes are prominent on the southern side of the town, and have been migrating to cover parts of the town over the past century.

-At the 2016 census, the localities of Fowlers Bay and Coorabie shared a population of 51.

 History

 Aboriginal connections

 The town site of Fowlers Bay lies on the traditional lands of the Wirangu people.
 The Mirning, Kokatha, and Maralinga Tjarutja people, some of whom lived at the Yalata Mission during the 1950s after being displaced, also have spiritual connections to the country.
 The Mirning people have dreaming stories connected with the whales, in which the people call the whales from the edges of the bight.

 The word yalata is said to be from an Aboriginal language, meaning "oyster place" (or "shellfish").